What to do if…

 - Restart the phone.

-- Try the other camera (front/back) if the app allows.
+- Try the front or back camera if the app gives that option.

 -